-PRINCETON, NEW JERSEY — The Dow Jones News Fund marked the 50th anniversary of its editing internship programs and the 50th summer Dr. Edward Trayes has led the Center for Editing Excellence at Temple University with a celebration Saturday in Bryn Mawr, Pennsylvania.
+PRINCETON, N.J. — The Dow Jones News Fund marked the 50th anniversary of its editing internship programs and the 50th summer Dr. Edward Trayes has led the Center for Editing Excellence at Temple University with a celebration Saturday in Bryn Mawr, Pennsylvania.

 Friends, family, colleagues and internship alumni shared laughs and a few tears remembering how the Marine drill sergeant, bear of a man and teddy bear, demanded their best.
 The evening’s running theme was, “The internship program changed my life.”

 Dr. Trayes was a key instructor of the News Fund’s pilot copy editing program at Temple University in 1968, collaborating with his mentor and DJNF executive director Paul Swensson, who launched a similar course at the University of Nebraska.

 Swensson’s “experiment” proved bright college students could work as copy editors without prior professional reporting experience.
 With Swensson’s successor Thomas Engleman, he continued to hone the program and has run the training at Temple for 50 summers.

 Reflecting on his work, he said each journalist goes on their own journey.
 “It’s the lessons and values we impart to them that will have a lasting impact.”

 This summer’s 11 interns, who will work at The New York Times, Philadelphia Inquirer and Daily News, introduced themselves to the audience and told what they learned: “Not to doubt yourself,” “Know what you don’t know,” “Try to do your best no matter what” and “Never underestimate your ability to learn new things.”